 Large cities such as Seoul, Busan, Gwangju, Daejeon, Daegu and Incheon have their own subway systems.
 Although, outside of Seoul's established, extensive system, expats may sometimes struggle to use the subway to get to the outer reaches of the city they live in.
 In some cases, expats may need to use a bus or taxi for the final leg of their journey.

-Taxis are plentiful in South Korea, especially in the cities.
-Drivers are unlikely to speak English.
+Taxis are plentiful in South Korea, especially in the cities, but drivers are unlikely to speak English.
 It's a good idea for foreigners to have a Korean friend or colleague write down their destination in Korean to show the driver, or to carry a business card with the Korean address of a nearby hotel or business.

 A local app-based rideshare service called Kakao Taxi operates in South Korea.
 It allows expats to order a taxi service to their exact address.
-Many expats prefer using rideshare apps as they allow for automatic credit card billing as well as greater control over their route.
+Uber, after initially failing to launch in South Korea, has made a comeback and operates exclusively in Seoul.
+Many expats prefer using rideshare apps as they allow for automatic card billing as well as greater control over their route.
+They also make the language barrier much easier to overcome.

 Driving in South Korea

-It's possible to get around the country without owning or driving a car due to the extensive public transport system.
-However, foreigners can drive in South Korea on an International Driver’s Permit and, as an additional benefit, major road signs are in both Korean and English.
+It's possible to get around the country without owning or driving a car due to the extensive public transport system, but foreigners can drive in South Korea on an International Driver’s Permit and, as an additional benefit, major road signs are in both Korean and English.

 Vehicles can be hired from any number of international car hire companies, which have offices at the airports and in cities.
 Foreigners can also buy new or used cars as long as they're in possession of an Alien Registration Card (ARC).
 Newly purchased cars need to be registered within 15 days.
 Buying a car is a popular option for expats with children or those living in the country long term.